turingschool/curriculum/source/projects/eventmanager.markdown

 Create a method named `print_numbers` that does the same thing as your existing `print_names` method, but print the phone number from `line[:homephone]`.

-At the bottom of your program change the `jsa.print_names` line to `jsa.print_numbers`.
+At the bottom of your program change the `manager.print_names` line to `manager.print_numbers`.
 Run your program and you should see the existing phone numbers scroll by.

 ### Step 1 - Removing Periods